 Planning for Success

-Panel including: Micah Spedding- Manager, Volunteer Member Training, Katrina Antony – State Training & Assessment Supervisor, David Rylance – Director, Training & Assessment along with facilitator Andy Dennis – General Manager, Training and Pool Safety
+Panel including: Micah Spedding- Manager, Volunteer Member Training, Katrina Antony – State Training & Assessment Supervisor along with David Rylance – Director, Training & Assessment

 Session Abstract: What training is required at your club?
 How do we develop our skill sets to be more effective in our delivery?
 What tools are available to assist clubs to plan for the future?